fpcorso/data-blog/content/2023-10-20-getting-started-athena.md

 ---
-Title: Getting started with AWS Athena to easily query data in S3 (TBD)
+Title: Getting Started With AWS Athena To Easily Query Data in S3
 Date: 10-20-2023 09:00:00
-Tags: aws, athena, s3, sql
+Tags: aws, athena, glue, s3, sql, csv
 Category: Data Engineering
 Slug: aws-athena
 Authors: Frank Corso
-Summary: TBD
+Summary: Explore the capabilities of AWS Athena, a versatile serverless query engine that empowers you to effortlessly interrogate unstructured, semi-structured, and structured data stored in Amazon S3 using SQL.
-Description: TBD
+Description: Explore AWS Athena for S3 data queries, cost-effective insights, and efficient data exploration.
+Unleash the power of SQL for data in S3!
 Status: draft
 ---
-If you use AWS for a lot of your engineering, you will often end up with large amounts of data that is not in a database, such as log files or extracted data file in S3.
-AWS Athena is a great tool that allows you to query this data without having to load it into a database.
+If you use AWS for a lot of your engineering, you will often end up with large amounts of data not in a database, such as log files or extracted data files in S3.
+AWS Athena is a great tool that allows you to query this data without loading it into a database.
 This post will walk through the basics of setting up Athena and querying data in S3.

-**Costs Note:** While I try to keep most tutorials within the AWS free tier, this is one that can incur some costs.
-While writing this tutorial, I went through setting up the crawler and tables multiple times and it cost roughly $0.50 USD.
-The costs are mostly from the Glue crawler, which charges per second, and Athena, which charges per TB scanned.
-So, if you have a lot of data, it can cost more.
-I have a small CSV file in the next section you can use which is fairly small that you can use for this tutorial which will keep the costs around the same as mine.
+**Costs Note:** While I try to keep most tutorials within the AWS free tier, this can incur some costs.
+While writing this tutorial, I went through setting up the crawler and tables multiple times, and it cost roughly $0.50 USD.
+It can cost more if you use a lot of data, so I recommend experimenting with a small CSV for this tutorial (I also provide one below).

-## What is AWS Athena?
+## What Is AWS Athena?

 AWS Athena is a serverless query engine that allows you to query data in S3 using SQL.
-Athena can query unstructured, semi-structured, and structured data including CSV, JSON and Parquet files.
-It is a great tool for ad-hoc querying of data that is not in a database.
+Athena can query unstructured, semi-structured, and structured data, including CSV, JSON and Parquet files.
+It is an excellent tool for ad-hoc querying data not in a database.
 It is also a great tool for data exploration and analysis.

 AWS Athena charges per data scanned for each query and doesn't cost anything to set up.
 But, this means if you have a lot of data that you are querying a lot, it can be expensive.
 So, Athena tends to be best for ad-hoc or occasional querying of data.